 Use the options below to find the right programs:

-The MPA is the public sector's equivalent to the private sector's MBA.
+The MPA is the public sectors equivalent to the private sectors MBA.
 The degree is a professional degree that prepares individuals to serve as managers in the executive arm of local, state, and federal government, and increasingly in non-governmental agencies (NGO) and non-profit sectors.
 The degree teaches students about executive organization and management.

 The core curriculum of a typical MPA program usually includes courses on microeconomics, public finance, research methods / statistic, policy process and policy analysis, public financial management, managerial accounting, ethics, public management, leadership, planning & GIS, and program evaluation / performance measurement.

-Depending on their interest, MPA students can focus their studies on a variety of public sector fields such as urban planning, emergency management, transportation, health care, public health, economic development, urban management, community development, education, non-profits, information technology, environmental policy, cultural policy, and criminal justice.
+Depending on their interests, MPA students can focus their studies on a variety of public sector fields such as urban planning, emergency management, transportation, health care, public health, economic development, urban management, community development, education, non-profits, information technology, environmental policy, cultural policy, and criminal justice.

 According to Payscale, the average salary for a worker with a Master of Public Administration ranges from a low of the mid-$40,000 to a high of $140,000, depending on the occupation.
 Highest salary opportunities are for Executive Directors and Director of Operations positions.
 See Payscale.com on MPA Salaries for more information!

 OnlineDegreeDatabase.com is a web-based, continually-updated, easily searchable database of almost all online master’s degrees in the United States.
 We are not a marketing company, so we will never ask for or sell your contact information.
 At no cost to you, we provide all the information you need to find the right online master’s degree to advance your career.
 So start searching now!

 If you need to perform a custom search not listed here, you can use our Interactive Tool.